-UK Music has been working closely with the Government to ensure the music industry is supported during the COVID-19 pandemic and recovery.
+UK Music has been working closely with the UK Government and the devolved governments where appropriate to ensure the music industry is supported during the COVID-19 pandemic and recovery.

 COVID-19 Business Recovery

-While Government help for the music industry has been welcome, not least the £1.57bn Culture Recovery Fund, more support is needed so as many organisations and companies as possible survive this crisis and can boost the recovery.
+While Government help for the music industry has been welcome, not least the £1.87bn Culture Recovery Fund (CRF), more support is needed so as many organisations and companies as possible survive this crisis and can boost the recovery.

 The industry has made it clear that only full re-opening without social distancing is economically viable for many venues, therefore until this point is reached Government support needs to be maintained.
-We must look at all the ways we can make this possible.
+We welcomed that the Budget extended the Coronavirus Job Retention Scheme (CRJS) and the Self-Employed Income Support Scheme (SEISS) until September, as well as the extension of the VAT reduction on cultural ticket sales.

 COVID-19 Workforce Support